www-splitcells-net/net.splitcells.network.distro/projects/net.splitcells.network.distro.rcp/README.md

 # RCP Problems
 * Eclipse IDE is not able to build project like Tycho.
     Tycho is the definitive build.
+* When snapshot dependencies are added to the RCP project, Eclipse does not seem to be able to update these, when the snapshots are rebuild before the RCP project is rebuild.
+  This makes development very slow, especially, when the build time of the RCP project is considered as well.
 # RCP Development Guidelines
 * `flatten-maven-plugin` is not compatible with Tycho.
 * Build is based on Maven Tycho in order to support automatic builds or builds without Eclipse.